cisco-open/camblet/README.md

 ## Development environment

 Our primary development environment is [Lima](https://lima-vm.io) since it supports x86_64 and ARM as well.
-Follow the instructions for [wasm-kernel-module](https://github.com/cisco-open/wasm-kernel-module) for setting up the development environment.
+Follow the instructions for [nasp-kernel-module](https://github.com/cisco-open/nasp-kernel-module) for setting up the development environment.

 ## CLI

-The Wasm kernel module comes with a user space [CLI](./cli/) written in Go.
+The Nasp kernel module comes with a user space [CLI](./cli/) written in Go.
 The kernel module exposes a character device: `/dev/wasm`, which can be used to interact with the module through the CLI.
 One usually runs this CLI on the Linux host itself.

 ### Build